charliebratches/Natural-Selection-Simulator/README.md

 In this world, distinct groups of creatures will evolve from a common ancestor.
 Each group will look different, and have slightly different genetic abilities.
 Over time, the population will become genetically diverse enough that groups will be unable to interbreed.
 When genetically distinct groups cannot interbreed, speciation has occurred.

+This was just a fun weekend project and a complete over-simplification of evolutionary biology - some day I would love to come back to this and expand the complexity of the simulation!

 Game Rules:

 Each day, the population spawns in the center of a field of green pellets.
 A pellet is a unit of food that is essential for survival, reproduction, and ultimately speciation.